 Why is it important to cool your food properly?

-When this happens harmful bacteria can quickly multiply and make you sick when you eat the food.
+When this happens bacteria can quickly multiply and make you sick when you eat the food.

 What should you do?